caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-01-azure-devops-part-2.md

 <p class="alert alert-success">
     <i class="fa fa-check-circle"></i> <strong>Learn to think about abstractions</strong><br>
      I strongly believe that it is incredibly important to learn to do things the "hard" way.
-That doesn't mean you need to do it the hard way all the time, but the act of learning a <i><a href="https://www.hanselman.com/blog/PleaseLearnToThinkAboutAbstractions.aspx">deeper level of abstraction</a></i> by questioning <i>how</i> things work, significantly aids in the <strong>fundemental understanding</strong> of a new topic of technology.
+That doesn't mean you need to do it the hard way all the time, but the act of learning a <i><a href="https://www.hanselman.com/blog/PleaseLearnToThinkAboutAbstractions.aspx">deeper level of abstraction</a></i> by questioning <i>how</i> things work, significantly aids in the <strong>fundamental understanding</strong> of a new topic of technology.
 </p>

 ---